-The Company carries on business as an investment trust and maintains a premium listing on the London Stock Exchange.
+The Company carries on business as an investment trust and the Ordinary shares are listed on the Main Market of the London Stock Exchange.
 Investment trusts are collective investment vehicles constituted as closed ended public limited companies.
 The Company is managed by a Board of non-executive Directors and the Company's day-to-day functions are carried out by the following main third party services providers:

 - AllianzGI UK as AIFM

 - Voya as Investment Manager

 - HSBC as Custodian and Depositary

-- Link as Registrars
+- MUFG Corporate Markets as Registrar

 - State Street providing middle office and fund accounting services (appointed by Voya and AllianzGI UK respectively).

-The Company complies, where relevant, with the Financial Conduct Authority's ('FCA') Handbook including the Disclosure Guidance and Transparency Rules.
+The Company is subject to the UK Listing Rules, Prospectus Regulation Rules and Disclosure Guidance and Transparency Rules published by the Financial Conduct Authority (FCA).
 Regulatory and portfolio information is announced via the regulatory news service on a daily, monthly and other periodic basis thereby assisting current and potential investors to make informed investment decisions.
 Additional portfolio information, technology commentary and corporate information is available on the Company's website www.allianztechnologytrust.com.